 If you are using Windows XP, you can use either the Zero Configuration Utility or the D-Link Configuration Utility.

-To use the D-Link Configuration Utility with XP, right-click on the wireless network icon in the taskbar in the lower right-hand corner of your computer screen.
+To use the D-Link Configuration Utility with XP, click on the D-Link Configuration Utility icon in the taskbar in the lower corner of your computer screen.